syncfusion-content/javascript-docs/js/Grid/Selection.md

 ---
 layout: post
 title: Selection with Grid widget for Syncfusion Essential JS
-description: How to enable selection and its functionalities
+description: Learn about How to enable selection and its functionalities in Syncfusion JavaScript Grid control and more details.
 platform: js
 control: Grid
 documentation: ug
 api: /api/js/ejgrid
 ---
-# Selection
+# Selection in JavaScript Grid

 The selection provides an interactive support to highlight the row, cell or column that you select.
 Selection can be done through simple mouse down or keyboard interaction.
 To enable selection, set the [`allowSelection`](https://help.syncfusion.com/api/js/ejgrid#members:allowselection "allowSelection") as `true`.